exaloop/codon/bench/README.md

          (e.g. `EQY_US_ALL_NBBO_20220705.gz`).
 We recommend using the first 10M lines for benchmarking purposes.
 The TAQ file path should be passed to the benchmark script through the `DATA_TAQ` environment variable.
 - `word_count`: Counts occurences of words in a file using a dictionary.
 The file should be passed to the benchmark script through the `DATA_WORD_COUNT` environment variable.
+- `primes`: Counts the number of prime numbers below a threshold.
+Codon version is multithreaded with a dynamic schedule via one additional `@par(schedule='dynamic')` line.